Skip to main content

 Thank you for your cooperation.
 Lessie Toler

 Correspondent: Lessie Ophelia Toler Fleming (1904–1960) was a White social worker who received her master's degree in sociology at the University of North Carolina-Chapel Hill in 1932 with her thesis "Communism and the Negro."
-She supervised social field work for the state of North Carolina in various capacities and regions from ca. 1935–1942 and later became a professor of sociology at Kent State in Ohio, along with her husband, the sociologist James E. Fleming (1909–1964).
+She supervised social field work for the state of North Carolina in various capacities and regions from about 1935 through 1942.
+She later became a professor of sociology at Kent State University in Ohio, along with her husband, the sociologist James E. Fleming (1909–1964).

 1. Entries on Chesnutt were included in Who's Who in Colored America beginning with the first edition, edited by Joseph J. Boris (New York: Who's Who in Colored America Corp., 1927), 40–41. [back]